Milford Haven: Notable people

 One of the earliest notable figures from the Milford Haven area is Howell Davis, a pirate born in 1680.
 He was shot dead in 1719 on the Portuguese island of Príncipe.
 Other famous residents connected as seafarers include Isaac Davis, a former seaman who was engaged in the fur trade between the Pacific Northwest and China.
 He became an advisor to Kamehameha I and helped form the Kingdom of Hawaii.
 Milford Haven has produced, or attracted, several notable artists including Arthur Symons, poet, critic, and an art editor of The Savoy magazine, who was born in the town in 1865, and Charles Norris, topographical artist, and author of A Historical Account of Tenby, who lived in Milford Haven from 1800 to 1810.
 The novelist Alexander Cordell lived briefly in Milford whilst employed by the Admiralty as a quantity surveyor.
 Journalist John Evans Woolacott, born in Milford 1861, over the course of his career edited or assistant edited various publications including the Democrat, the Weekly Dispatch, The Economist, The Statesman, the Bombay Gazette and The Pioneer.
 He was elected as president of the Institute of Journalists in 1908.

 Performing artists from Milford Haven include Helen Watts, a contralto who studied at the Royal Academy of Music and was awarded the CBE in 1978, and singer-songwriter Sarah Howells, founder member of the pop band Paper Aeroplanes.
 The painter and actor George Winter (Scum, Merlin of the Crystal Cave) was born in the town.
 Television producer Annabel Jones was born and raised in Milford Haven, known for her work on the science fiction anthology series Black Mirror.
 Actor Edward Palmer was born in Milford in 1910, later achieving television and film success in Witchfinder General, The Small Voice, Coronation Street and Upstairs, Downstairs.
 Novelist Sarah Waters, although born in Neyland, attended Milford Haven Grammar School.
 Notable academics include Sir James Frederick Rees, born in 1883 and the son of a Hakin dock worker, who became Principal of University College, Cardiff, and author of a number of historical texts, including The Story of Milford.
 He was appointed a Knight Bachelor in the 1945 New Year Honours.
 Dorothy Meyler, born 1908, joined University College of Wales, Aberystwyth in 1925, and later enjoyed a successful career teaching in the university, in addition to publishing several academic works.
-Microbiologist Professor Sir Stewart Cole grew up in Milford Haven and later became the first foreign scientist to lead the world-renown Institut Pasteur, in Paris, France.
+Microbiologist Professor Sir Stewart Cole grew up in Milford Haven and later became the first foreign scientist to lead the world-renowned Institut Pasteur, in Paris, France.